Local Hue Editing in Lightroom Classic

 • In this example, because our eyes can perceive colors brighter or more saturated relative to others (and because I wanted to more closely match the blue wall with the blue cart), I chose to also adjust the exposure and saturation.

 • In more complex scenarios, or if the initial mask isn’t as precise as the one above, you can use the Hue adjustment in combination with Range Masking to refine which hues are effected.
-Note: This blog post Everything You Need to Know About Masking in Lightroom Classic and this video shows you how:
+The video below Making Selective Edits Using the Masking Tools in Lightroom Classic shows you how.

 Adobe Lightroom Classic